shrads-raj/ruby-beginner-pushups/README.md

 ## Help

 If you need help you might be able to find an answer on our [docs](https://docs.replit.com) page.
 Feel free to report bugs and give us feedback [here](https://replit.com/support).

+### About Commits
+These are some Ruby practise exercises from https://launchschool.com/books/ruby/read/methods#whataremethodsandwhydoweneedthem